Band Bios for Waukesha Rotary BluesFest

-In the 46 years since “Midnight at the Oasis,” Maria has toured extensively worldwide and has recorded 41 solo albums covering all kinds of American Roots Music, including Gospel, R&B, Jazz and Big Band (not to mention several award-winning children’s albums).
+In the 49 years since “Midnight at the Oasis,” Maria has toured extensively worldwide and has recorded 41 solo albums covering all kinds of American Roots Music, including Gospel, R&B, Jazz and Big Band.
 She has now settled comfortably into her favorite idiom, the Blues.
-Often joining forces with some of the top names in the business, Maria has recorded and produced on-average an album per year, several of which have been nominated for Grammys and other awards.
+Often joining forces with some of the top names in the business, Maria has recorded and produced on-average an album per year, several of which have been nominated for Grammys and Blues Foundation awards

 In Sept.
 2019, The Americana Music Association awarded Maria 'The Lifetime Achievement Americana Trailblazer Award' for her lifelong work of covering the depth and breadth of American Roots music and for being one of the pioneers who laid the groundwork for what we've come to call 'Americana Music'.

-In 2020, Maria collaborated with world acclaimed New Orleans band Tuba Skinny & recorded her 43rd album, "Let’s Get Happy Together", a collection of 20s & 30s vintage Jazz & Blues.
+Maria’s latest release is a collaboration with world acclaimed New Orleans performer Tuba Skinny and his band titled "Let’s Get Happy Together", a collection of 20s & 30s vintage Jazz & Blues.
 Released in May 2021, the album received nothing but rave reviews.
-It received The Blue’s Foundation’s Nomination for Best Acoustic Album, and was voted Best Traditional Jazz Album in OffBeat Magazine's Best Of The Beat Awards.
+It received The Blue’s Foundation’s Nomination for Best Acoustic Album, and was voted Best Traditional Jazz Album by OffBeat Magazine.